cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

 ### Pending:
 1. TODO: Enforce HotChocolate configuration defaults for DefaultPageSize in RepoDB...
 (MaxPageSize is already enforced by HC core default Paging Handlers).
    - This requires a change in HC Core to allow methods to be customized that are currently *not virtual* on the default Paging Handlers.
+   - For now, an overload that does not resolve Null/Missing param values, and/or takes in Defaults to be used instead, can be used to specify your own fallback defaults for Offset or Cursor Paging...
+You can then store your default wherever you like (e.g. Constants).
 1. TODO: Update Implementation summary detais below in README...

 ### Completed: